CozeaPetre/Cybersecurity/README.md

 #
-With over 45 rooted machines on HTB or THM, i started this epo for tracking my progress / challenges  that i faced.
+With over 45 rooted machines on HTB or THM, i started this repo for tracking my progress / challenges  that i faced.
 I will upload various walkthrougs for HTB.